Hookah: Exposure to toxic chemicals

 Tobacco smoke contains toxic chemicals, including carcinogens (chemicals that cause cancer).
 Water does not filter out many of these chemicals.
 The toxic chemicals come from the burning of the charcoal, tobacco, and flavorings.
 These chemicals can lead to cancer, heart disease, lung disease, and other health problems.

 The toxic chemicals include tobacco-specific nitrosamines, polycyclic aromatic hydrocarbons (PAHs; e.g., benzo[a]pyrene and anthracene), volatile aldehydes (e.g. formaldehyde, acetaldehyde, acrolein), benzene, nitric oxide, heavy metals (arsenic, chromium, lead), and carbon monoxide (CO).
 Hookah smoking also increases the amount of carbon monoxide (CO) in a person's body to eight times their normal level.
 Compared to smoking one cigarette, a single hookah session exposes users to more carbon monoxide and PAHs, similar levels of nicotine, and lower levels of tobacco-specific nitrosamines.
 By inhaling these chemicals, hookah smokers are at increased risk of many of the same health problems as cigarette smokers.
+During an average hookah smoking session, smokers inhale 100–200 times more smoke than from smoking a single cigarette.